54 Words Even Smart People Mispronounce

 How to pronounce ESPRESSO

 The Italian coffee is pronounced how it’s spelled, “es-press-o,” and note there is no “x.”
 In France it’s sometimes called “un express” and then it’s fine to say the “x.”
+Don’t miss these similar word pairs even good spellers screw up.

 How to pronounce BON MOT